7th Filmfare Awards Marathi

 The 7th Filmfare Marathi Awards is a ceremony, presented by Planet Marathi, honored the best Indian Marathi-language films of 2022.

 Panghrun led the ceremony with 16 nominations, followed by Me Vasantrao with 15 nominations, Ved with 13 nominations, and Chandramukhi and Godavari with 12 nominations each.

 Me Vasantrao won the most awards, with 7, including Best Supporting Actress and Best Film (Critics).
 Godavari was the runner-up of the ceremony with 5 awards, including Best Film, Best Director and Best Actor (Critics).

 Director Pravin Tarde received dual nominations in the Best Director category for Dharmaveer and Sarsenapati Hambirrao, but lost to Nikhil Mahajan who won the award for Godavari.
 Sai Tamhankar earned dual nominations for Best Actress and Best Actress (Critics) for her performance in Pondicherry, winning for latter, while Amruta Khanvikar received dual nominations for Best actress and Best Supporting Actress for her performance in Chandramukhi and Pondicherry respectively.

 Ceremony

 It was held at Mahakavi Kalidas Natyamandir, the 7th Filmfare Marathi Awards honored the films released in 2022.
-At a press conference helmed by editor of Filmfare magazine, revealed Planet Marathi as the title sponsor.
+At a press conference, the editor of Filmfare magazine revealed Planet Marathi as the title sponsor.
 Actors Amey Wagh and Siddhartha Jadhav were announced as the co-hosts, while singer Usha Uthup and actor Sonali Kulkarni, Amruta Khanvilkar, Vaidehi Parashurami, Sanskruti Balgude, Sonalee Kulkarni, Pushkar Jog and Shreyas Talpade were announced to be performing during the event.
 It took place on 27 March 2023, and was broadcast on 31 March 2023 on Zee Marathi.